Vyral/base-template/_posts/2019-03-26-a-look-at-the-numbers-from-our-real-estate-market-then--now.md

 ---
 layout: post
-title: A Look at the Numbers From Our Real Estate Market—Then & Now
+title: A Look at the Numbers From Our Real Estate Market— Then & Now
 date: 2019-03-26 00:00:00
 tags:
   - Home Seller Tips
-excerpt:
+excerpt: >-
+  It’s time for another update on our local real estate market.
+In today’s video, we’ll see what the numbers tell us about **the past, present, and future of the Las Vegas market.
 enclosure:
-pullquote:
+pullquote: We’ve also witnessed a year-over-year increase in inventory.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true